hrna/pySnake/README.md

 # pySnake
-a simple snake game made with python
+a simple snake game made with python and curses